• Skip to main content

 Through Watching Behavior

 Make sure that your child sees you making good decisions and modeling good behavior for them.
 For example, if you find that you accidentally took something from the store without paying for it, return and pay for it.
 If you accidentally hurt someone’s feelings, make sure that you apologize and try to make amends.
 Children learn a great deal from their parents about moral laws.
 Your behavior helps them figure out how they should behave and what is the right thing.
 They deserve a good role model.
-They should know that bad behavior does not mean they are a bad person.
-They should also know that a good person does not make the same poor behavior choices repeatedly.
+Kids should know that bad behavior does not mean they are a bad person.
+However, they should also know that a good person does not choose to make the same poor behavior choices repeatedly.

 By Thinking Through Consequences